top of page

 When something is considered secure, it is characterized by a state of stability, confidence, or assurance.
 It implies that appropriate measures or precautions have been taken to ensure the safety, integrity, or reliability of a person, object, or system.
 'Secure' can refer to physical safety and protection, such as a secure building or a secure lock that prevents unauthorized access.
 It can also apply to financial matters, indicating stability, reliability, or absence of risk, as in a secure investment.
 In the realm of technology and information, 'secure' can denote protection against unauthorized access, data breaches, or cyber threats.
 Furthermore, 'secure' can relate to emotional or psychological safety, suggesting a sense of confidence, trust, or contentment within oneself or in relationships.
 Overall, 'secure' carries the connotation of being safeguarded, stable, or well-protected against potential harm or risks.

-Example sentences of secure
+Example sentences containing secure

 1. He installed a secure alarm system to protect his home from burglaries.